 Analysis: 80% of 45 students met competency on the knowledge test during the 2018-2019 assessment cycle.
-Based on then analysis of these results the exam was modified to better address the competency.
-As a result, the number of students meeting competency dropped by 19%.
+After changing the exam, the number of students meeting competency dropped by 19%.
 Only 61% of 56 students met competency on the exit exam during the assessment cycle.
 Even though this competency was met in 2018-2019, additional content on environmental justice was added to the SOWK 3350 course which addresses Economics and Social Work.
 This was to address the CSWE requirement to have content on environmental justice in our curriculum.
 We also continued emphasizing social, economic, and environmental justice in course assignments integrated throughout our curriculum.
 In particular, SOWK 3140: Social Work Practice with organizations and communities added an assignment in which students collaborated with community agencies to highlight a topic during a "community fair" they organized and held.